 UPDATE: This post was originally published in November 2017.

-This post is sponsored by Jackson’s Honest.
+This post is sponsored by Henry’s Honest.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.